The network of the future

 In order to realise this vision, we are upgrading the infrastructure of the SURFnet network.
 Important principles of this upgrade are high-quality network architecture, a multifaceted self-service network and an open, programmable network.

 The SURFnet network consists of 2 layers: the optical layer and the service layer.
 The optical layer illuminates the optical fibres.
 The service layer offers services to institutions.
-We have published 2 for the upgrade of both layers.
-The tender for the optical layer has been completed; the new optical layer will be implemented in 2017 and the first quarter of 2018.
-After this, we will start with the implementation of the SURFnet8 service layer.
+We have done 2 tenders for the upgrade of both layers.
+In 2018 we will complete the implementation of the optical layer ánd we will start with the implementation of the SURFnet8 service layer.

 - In 2015, the network architecture was defined at all levels.
 The tendering process was also initiated in this year via a Request For Information.